AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Experiments

 \paragraph{Multi-view baseline.} We compare our multi-view pose estimation method against the multi-view aggregation-and-refinement strategy proposed in CosyPose \citep{labbe2020cosypose}.
 To our knowledge, this is the only published and open-source method capable of multi-view pose refinement of unseen objects from RGB images.
 Unlike our method, CosyPose jointly refines object and camera poses and does not require known camera extrinsics.
 To ensure a fair comparison, we evaluate CosyPose in a setting where camera extrinsics are known and the refinement is applied only to object poses.
 Additionally, CosyPose relies on annotated object symmetries, while our method is symmetry-agnostic.

-\paragraph{Evaluation results.} The results are shown in \cref{table:unseen_results_short}.
-The table shows that our multi-view pose estimation method significantly outperforms CosyPose multi-view on all datasets.
-For more detailed results and discussion of individual metrics, please refer to Appendix\ref{sec:appendix_detailed_results}.
-We also demonstrate significant improvements for the particularly challenging metallic and transparent object classes of HouseCat6D as seen in \cref{table:housecat6d_metal_glass}.
-This is because our approach aggregates information from multiple viewpoints in an accurate yet robust manner.
+\paragraph{Evaluation results.} The results for the BOP-Classic, HouseCat6D, and BOP-Industrial datasets are shown in \cref{table:unseen_results_bop_classic}, \ref{table:unseen_results_housecat}, and \ref{table:unseen_results_bop_industrial}, respectively.
+The tables show that our multi-view pose estimation method significantly outperforms CosyPose multi-view on all datasets.
+For more detailed results and discussion of individual metrics, please refer to Appendix \ref{sec:appendix_detailed_results}.
+Notably, we demonstrate significant improvements on the particularly challenging BOP-Industrial datasets and the metallic object classes of HouseCat6D.
+This is because our approach aggregates information from multiple viewpoints in an accurate and robust manner.

 \paragraph{Qualitative results.} Qualitative results for the YCB-V and HouseCat6D datasets are shown in \cref{fig:ycbv_qualitative} and for T-LESS in \cref{fig:tless_qualitative}.
 Our qualitative results demonstrate the superior performance of our multi-view method over both the initial single-view estimates and the CosyPose refinement.
 For each scene, we compare the initial single-view pose candidates against the refined multi-view outputs from both CosyPose and our approach.
 A key advantage of our method is its robustness, \eg, CosyPose often fails to refine pose estimates when its RANSAC-based aggregation step does not find corresponding estimates from multiple views.
-In contrast, our method successfully refines any object pose detected in at least one valid view, showcasing a significant improvement in reliability. \textbf{More qualitative results are provided in Appendix~\ref{sec:appendix_qualitative_results}}.
+In contrast, our method successfully refines any object pose detected in at least one valid view, showcasing a significant improvement in reliability. \textbf{More qualitative results are provided in Appendix~\ref{sec:appendix_qualitative_results}.}